pugjs/pug/Readme.md

   - great readability
   - code is escaped by default for security
   - contextual error reporting at compile &amp; run time
+  - executable for compiling jade templates via the command line
+  - html 5 mode (using the _!!!
+5_ doctype)
+  - optional memory caching
   - no tag prefix
   - filters
     - :sass